 This is what we need to remember: Is God anti-gay?
 Not exactly.
 God is anti-sin.
 He is against all sin that is committed by his image-bearers, not simply homosexuality.
 God hates gluttony, gambling, and gossip, too.

 But the blood of Christ is sufficient to cover even the worst of sins.
-Homosexuals aren’t a special class of sinner outside the reach of the grace of God.
-In Is God Anti-Gay?, Allberry does a tremendous job of equipping Christians to think biblically about homosexuality and, Lord willing, to use what they know to reach the homosexual community with the love of God and see them, like all sinners, “repent and believe.”
+LGBTQ people aren’t a special class of sinner outside the reach of the grace of God.
+In Is God Anti-Gay?, Allberry does a tremendous job of equipping Christians to think biblically about homosexuality and, Lord willing, to use what they know to reach these people with the love of God and see them, like all sinners, “repent and believe.”

 Title: Is God Anti-Gay?: And Other Questions about Homosexuality, the Bible and Same Sex Attraction